Sul-iac/BeurartVST/README.md

 **BeurartVST** is an audio plug‑in (VST3) written in C++ with the JUCE framework.
 It was built to control a tube pre‑amplifier over a serial (UART) link, merging the character of analog valves with the convenience of digital automation.
 The hardware is no longer available, so the code is released **as‑is** for anyone who wants to study or repurpose it.

 ## Introduction
 BeurartVST began life as the software front‑end for a hybrid tube preamp.
-The plug‑in exposes the preamp’s analog parameters—power supply voltage and tube gain, so they can be automated, saved in presets and recalled directly from a DAW.
+The plug‑in exposes the preamp’s analog parameterspower supply voltage and tube gain, so they can be automated, saved in presets and recalled directly from a DAW.
 Because the physical unit is discontinued, this repository now serves as a technical reference and a starting point for other hardware‑in‑the‑loop projects.
 **Other files, such has the source code of the inital micro controller will not be shared in this repo**.
 You may ask it if you want by contacting me, and I will answer to all your questions with pleasure.
 ## Technical Overview
 - **JUCE framework** – Provides the GUI, plug‑in shell and parameter management (Windows build).